Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### FormTrainingClient
 `FormTrainingClient` provides operations for:

 - Training custom models without labels to recognize all fields and values found in your custom forms.
-A `CustomFormModel` is returned indicating the form type ID's the model will recognize, and the fields it will extract for each form type ID.
+A `CustomFormModel` is returned indicating the form type's the model will recognize, and the fields it will extract for each form type.
 See the [service documentation][fr-train-without-labels] for a more detailed explanation.
 - Training custom models with labels to recognize specific fields and values you specify by labeling your custom forms.
 A `CustomFormModel` is returned indicating the fields the model will extract, as well as the estimated accuracy for each field.
 See the [service documentation][fr-train-with-labels] for a more detailed explanation.
 - Managing models created in your account.
 - Copying a custom model from one Form Recognizer resource to another.